tpaau-17DB/shell-scripts/README.md

 Core Utilities and Python 3 installed.

-**Most** of my bash scripts already have dependency checks so even when you are missing something, you will be politely asked to installed the required program.
+**Most** of my bash scripts already have dependency checks so even when you are missing something, you will be politely asked to install the required program.